Floodgap HELP: Using a web browser to access gopher space

 VMS Mosaic is based on the same code and has the same drawbacks, but George

-Cook has stated he is considering using my patches for VMS Mosaic.
-We'll
+Cook stated a while back he is considering using my patches for VMS Mosaic.

 MICROSOFT INTERNET EXPLORER